Great electoral news, but much work to do!

 THANKS TO EVERYONE WHO blocked trump “CARE”

-• disability activists who risked arrest and injury
+• disability activists who risked and experienced arrest and injury

 • townhall participants